 The reproducibility of two batches using the same formulation and lyophilization cycle conditions was measured in the LyoMax 9, which found that the maximum flow rates and the time taken to reach them were quite similar (1.37 g/sec and 1.33 g/sec, respectively, after 0.5 hours).

 For their equipment capabilities, two lab-scale (LyoStar II) and three production-scale freeze dryers (LyoMax) were likened.
 The LyoMax 9 and 20 were more capable than the LyoStar II with all the freeze dryers operating at 20–30% capability, which suggested that the lyophilization process can be scaled up between a lab- and production-scale freeze dryer.

 Providing further evidence of thorough equipment functionality for both freeze dryers, equipment capabilities, and batch reproducibility was established in the LyoStar II and LyoMax 9, respectively.
 This information can be graphically illustrated on a design space plot, which identifies the safe zone where cycle conditions produce an enhanced product.
 Deviance into areas outside this region can lead to choked flow rates and product breakdowns.

 - What is the ratio of the duct diameter to chamber volume or mass flow where the choked flow becomes impossible?

 - Would you favor dm/dt via TDLAS vs MTM to fill up the Pikal equation and Kv determination?

 We at Baxter routinely use the TDLAS for mass flow rate determination.
-We prefer this technique due to its ease of use and non-destructive nature of the measurements.
+We prefer this technique due to its ease of use and the non-destructive nature of the measurements.